berrak/virtualbox/README.md

     * a php development environment (php) exploring php5/SQL etc.
     * a hardened server setup (hard)

-Here, each VM is a Debian 7 iso image [5].
+Here, each VM use Debian 7 iso image [5].

 Above examples will evolve over time and are far from complete.
 Feel free to suggest contributions.
 To install the latest VirtualBox, see reference [6].